Uthern93/Uthern93/README.md

 <h2>🚀 About me</h2>

 <p>I’m a passionate full-time programmer and part-time IT student with a strong foundation in full-stack development.
-My technical expertise includes ReactJS, Angular, Laravel, and backend API development, with experience in creating dynamic, scalable web applications and Progressive Web Apps (PWA).
+My technical expertise includes ReactJS, Angular, Laravel, NextJs and backend REST API development, with experience in creating dynamic, scalable web applications and Progressive Web Apps (PWA).

 With a keen eye for design and efficient coding, I thrive in solving complex problems and building user-centric applications.
 Balancing my studies and work, I constantly seek opportunities to grow both academically and professionally in the ever-evolving tech landscape.</p>